|New Year's Day||January, Wednesday 1st|

 But which day is it shuffled to?
 This can vary and is sometimes agreed upon.
 The anniversary holiday might even be shuffled to avoid landing on or near a large holiday such as Easter.

 Chocolate bunny madness arrives and with it comes at least 2 days off!
 Good Friday and Easter Monday.
-For those that work in the education sector, there is often a third day off known as bonus Easter Tuesday.
+For those of us in the education sector, there is often a third day off known as bonus Easter Tuesday.

 How do I know which day is going to be Good Friday each year?
 Well, according to Wikipedia.org...